nasane/moarTP/README.txt

 Instructions for use:
 Download the plugin from http://dev.bukkit.org/server-mods/moarTP.
-Place in your plugins folder for your Bukkit server.
-Reload the server twice.
+Place in your plugins folder for your Bukkit server, and reload the server.
 It should be ready to go!

+-----Changelog-----

+v0.22
+-Adjusted output of /view to account for servers with many locations defined.

+v0.21
-(The first-run problem should be fixed as of version 0.21)
+-Fixed first-run problem
+-Changed directory of storage file to ~/plugins/moarTP/moarTP_locs.bin

+v0.20
+-First beta